ElvenTools/elven-tools-website/src/docs/dapp-react-hooks-and-components.md

 #### LoginModalButton

-The component provides the `Connect` button with the modal, which will contain another four buttons for three different authentication possibilities (Maiar Mobile App, Maiar Defi Wallet - browser extension, Elrond Web Wallet, Ledger).
+The component provides the `Connect` button with the modal, which will contain another four buttons for three different authentication possibilities (Maiar Mobile App, Maiar Defi Wallet - browser extension, Web Wallet, Ledger).
 You should be able to use it in any place on the website.
 It also includes the `LoginComponent` (login buttons).

 ```jsx
 import { LoginModalButton } from "../tools/LoginModalButton";